Armed Forces of Haiti: United States occupation

 The United States Marines disbanded Haiti's army, which consisted of an estimated 9,000 men, including 308 generals.
 In February 1916, the Haitian Constabulary (Gendarmerie d'Haïti) was formed.
 United States Marines and United States Navy officers and non-commissioned officers (NCOs) commanded the group.
 The Gendarmerie attempted to secure public safety, initially by subduing the cacos; to promote development, particularly road construction; and to modernize the military through the introduction of a training structure, a health service, and other improvements.

 The United States occupation of Haiti brought order and resulted in some economic and social development.
 At the same time, the United States overhauled Haiti's disintegrated military infrastructure.
 The Gendarmerie became the Garde d'Haïti in 1928; the Garde formed the core of Haiti's armed forces after the United States administration ended.
 The United States sought to establish a modern, apolitical military force in Haiti.
 On the surface, it succeeded; the organization, the training, and the equipment of the Garde all represented improvements over the military conditions existing before the occupation.

 After the United States occupation ended, the Haitian military was given the responsibility to ensure domestic law and order.
 This concern with internal, rather than with external security, endured throughout the 20th century.

 Post-occupation period

 The Haitian Coast Guard was created in the late 1930s.
 The Haitian Air Force was created in 1943.

 Haiti became a party to a number of international agreements, including the Inter-American Treaty of Reciprocal Assistance (the Rio Treaty), the Charter of the Organization of American States, and the earlier Act of Chapultepec (1945).
-The nation's security concerns regarding neighboring Cuba and the Dominican Republic have been viewed since World War II within the broader framework of United States strategic interests in the Caribbean.
-The fact that the FAd'H deployed relatively few of its units along the Dominican border, despite a history of conflicts with its neighbor, reflects Haiti's limited national security concerns.
+The nation's security concerns regarding neighboring the Dominican Republic and Cuba have been viewed since World War II within the broader framework of the United States strategic interests in the Caribbean.
+The fact that the FAd'H deployed relatively few of its units along the Dominican border, despite a history of conflicts with its neighbor is reflective of Haiti's limited national security concerns, within this scheme.